-17. ACCENT LIGHT SWITCH AND DIMMER (Optional)
+20. ACCENT LIGHT SWITCH AND DIMMER - OPTIONAL

 It is the operator's responsibility to know and comply with local laws.
 Although not universally regulated, some color lights may not be compliant with certain local ordinances.
 Please know your local marine lighting regulations before use.

-CIRCUIT BREAKER - The breakers for the helm labeled protected device are located in the starboard bow storage area.
+CIRCUIT BREAKERS - There are breakers for the helm labeled protected devices located in the starboard bow storage compartment.
 These breakers will activate if overloaded, and cut power to the switch.
 To restore power, turn off the device, push the breaker button in and release.
 If the button continues to pop out when the device is used, see your authorized Cobalt dealer.
 Your boat may not be equipped with all of these features or options.